Thunder Bay: Museums and galleries

 Both are part of HMCS Griffin.

+The Northwestern Ontario Aviation Heritage Centre was founded in 2007 with a mandate to collect, preserve and celebrate the aviation history of the region.
+It houses a large collection of artifacts and photographs, particularly related to the Canadian Car and Foundry factory (Can-Car) which manufactured Hawker Hurricane fighters and Curtiss SB2C Helldivers during WW II.

 Places of worship

 Thunder Bay has many places of worship supported by people of a variety of faiths, reflecting the cultural diversity of the population.
 A sample: